FOSSClass/AbantOS-Elive/Readme.md

 ## How are we going to use this?

 ## What are your biggest challenges to learning Linux?
+The biggest challenges for learning Linux are commands, create a file, and installed image Ubuntu into the USB.
+When I started to learning the Linux from this course, it is hard for me at the beginning.
 ## What tools and techniques are helpful to you?

 Talk to potential users!